g-sreshtha/software-engineering/microservices.md

 **Fault Isolation**: If one microservice fails, it does not necessarily affect the entire system.
 Isolating failures to specific services makes it easier to identify and fix issues without impacting the entire application.

 ### Disadvantages:
 **Complexity**: Managing a system with many microservices introduces complexity in terms of service discovery, communication, and data consistency.
 The distributed nature of microservices can make development and debugging more challenging.
--> however there are tools being developed to combat this
+However, there are tools that have been developed to combat this e.g Kubernetes: an open-source system for automating deployment, scaling, and management of contained applications

-Data Management Challenges: Handling data consistency and integrity across multiple microservices can be complex.
+**Data Management Challenges**: Handling data consistency and integrity across multiple microservices can be complex.
 Maintaining a consistent view of data across services may require additional effort and coordination.

-Initial Development Costs: Adopting a microservices architecture may require significant upfront investment in terms of infrastructure, tooling, and training.
+**Initial Development Costs**: Adopting a microservices architecture may require significant upfront investment in terms of infrastructure, tooling, and training.
 The benefits often become more apparent in the long term.

-Integration Testing Challenges: Testing the interactions between different microservices can be challenging.
+**Integration Testing Challenges**: Testing the interactions between different microservices can be challenging.
 It requires thorough integration testing to ensure that all services work correctly together.

-Security Concerns: The distributed nature of microservices introduces new security challenges, such as securing communication between services, managing access control, and ensuring data privacy.
-## the downsides of microservices:
-- new challenges are introduced
-- configuring the communication between services adds complexity just by the fact that it is a distributed system.

--> however there are tools being developed to combat this i.e kubernetes
--